chelseabhuiyan/weather__api/README.md

 # Weather App

-This is a simple web application that allows users to check if it will rain or if there will be a sunset in a specified city on a given date.
+This web application allows users to check if it will rain and if there will be a sunset in a specified city on a given date.

 ## Prerequisites